halpomeranz/lmg/README.md

 system.
 On most Linux systems, new USB devices will get automatically mounted under /media.
 Let's assume yours ends up under /media/LMG.

-Now, as root, run "/media/LMG/lmg".
+Now, as root, run `/media/LMG/lmg`.
 This is interactive mode and the user will be prompted for confirmation before lmg builds a LiME module for the system and/or creates a Volatility(TM) profile.
-If you don't want to be prompted, use "/media/LMG/lmg -y".
+If you don't want to be prompted, use `/media/LMG/lmg -y`.

 Everything else is automated.
 After the script runs, you will have a new directory on the thumb drive named

-   ".../capture/<hostname>-YYYY-MM-DD_hh.mm.ss"
+   `.../capture/<hostname>-YYYY-MM-DD_hh.mm.ss`

 In this directory you will find: